 But really, none of the above matters if: You are a true, die-hard Saints fan (and aren’t we all?).
 Do whatever helps the guys win — juju, voodoo, number games, your great-aunt’s name on your jersey, pink, blue, or glitter (yes!).

-No. 76 (Akiem Hicks): Aggressive people tend to go for pass rushers.
+No. 13, Michael Thomas: You’re cocky, but have a redeeming sense of humor (remember Thomas’s Joe Horn flip phone moment?).
 You ADHD types like the fact that this player is always on the move.
 Like your jersey’s namesake, you never stand still.

-No. 10 (Brandin Cooks): Cooks is the flashy new guy, someone for the X-Men crowd.
+No. 7, Taysom Hill.
+This is the flashy new guy, the trickster, someone for the X-Men crowd.
 You like to think you are cutting edge, always in search of the next best thing.
 Or maybe you’re a hipster.

-No. 23 (Pierre Thomas): Old faithful.
+No. 6, Thomas Morstead: Old faithful.
 You will hang in there no matter what.
-Thomas is a grinder and, like him, you are in it for the long haul.
+Morstead is a grinder and, like him, you are in it for the long haul.
 You know your football.